Xilinx-CNS/onload/README.md

-# OpenOnload(:registered:)
+# OpenOnload®️

-Onload(:registered:) is a high performance user-level network stack, which accelerates TCP and UDP network I/O for applications using the BSD sockets on Linux.
+Onload®️ is a high performance user-level network stack, which accelerates TCP and UDP network I/O for applications using the BSD sockets on Linux.